apolanco115/fun-with-friends/README.md

 * [Spring Framework](https://spring.io/projects/spring-boot) - For Web sockets and REST API
 * [Maven](https://maven.apache.org/) - Dependency Management
 * [React.js](https://reactjs.org/) - For client side view

+## User Stories

+* As a user, I can create an account.

+* As a user, I can login once an account has been created.

+* As a user, I can create a room for drawing.

+* As a user, I can join a created room for drawing.

+* As a user, I can draw on a canvas and communicate it via a web socket.

+* As a user, I can receive a draw message via a web socket and see the drawing on my screen.

+* As a user, I can change the color of my brush.

+* As a user, I can change the size of my brush.

+## Future Work

+* Add the ability to save download state of canvas

+* Add the ability to change shape of brush

+* Add an eraser option

+* Add other multi-user applications